minhlong293/thrift_client_pool/README.md

 #### Thrift Client Pool (with auto close resource)

-A thrift client pool implementation with AutoClosable, easily return client to pool by using try-catch-resource.
+A thrift client pool implementation with AutoClosable, make easy for returning client to pool by using try-catch-resource.

 ##### GUIDE (see demo/src/main/java/ for example):